 Sit in the driver’s seat or in a chair with both feet flat on the floor and pelvis evenly planted.
 Work to rotate like you are reaching for your seat belt (but keep hands-on lap) and try to first rotate with your rib cage only.
 No lifting your hips.
 Can you see behind you yet?

 Next, try to rotate your neck?
 Can you see over your shoulder now?
 At what point do you need to cheat and lift your hip?
 Or maybe you need to use your hand to force the rotate due to tight muscles?

 Sitting in the driver’s seat or on a chair practice rotation daily.
 And don’t forget to incorporate daily stretching in that release tight back muscles and neck muscles like in Mother Trucker Yoga’s online membership site.

 Take off your shoes and socks and try to spread your toes apart.
 Can you separate each toe?

 Can you give yourself a “thumbs up” with your big toe?

 Issues like these can be a big indicator of intrinsic foot muscle atrophy or weakness in the muscles of the foot.
 This is an issue because this could mean nerve issues in the lower leg (many of which come with a lack of use like from long-term sitting).

 Exercise: Toe Piano & Dancers Feet

 Get your shoes off daily!
 Yes daily!
 Move your toes around, stretch your feet.
 Roll on an acuBall!
 I’m going to get a lot of flack for this, but don’t listen to people who tell you to keep your shoes on when your feet hurt.
 That is part of the problem!
-Would you keep a casts on after you injure your arm, or leg, or even foot?
+Would you keep a cast on after you injure your arm, or leg, or even foot?
 Heck no!